eraether/mega_pwd/README.md

 # How to set up
 1) Clone this repo, (git clone https://github.com/eraether/mega_pwd.git)

-2) Add the following to your .profile
+2) Add the following to your ~/.profile file:

 CURRENT_DIRECTORY=$(ruby ~/path/to/mega_pwd/pretty_pwd.rb)